The best brain teaser apps and lesson ideas to stimulate your students' brain

 This is a science game for kids.
 They get a mission to solve by building a contraption.
 They can use different building materials, and it takes some trial and error as you refine your design to accomplish the task.
 Students get to learn something about physics at an early age physics concepts like speed, velocity, mass, and density.
 It encourages them the attitude of trying and not giving up.

-9. BookWidgets crossword widget
+9. BookWidgets Crossword Widget

 With BookWidgets, you can create lots of interactive exercises.
 Choose from 40+ digital lesson templates and adapt them with your own content.
 Of course, you can create also a crossword riddle.
 As you know crossword riddles help students to develop long term memory, it's a great way to create them yourself.
 Just add words or sentences as a description and add the word them need to fill out.
 The crossword riddle gets automatically graded, so your students get immediate feedback.
 Click on the title link to check out a fun example of a crossword riddle made with BookWidgets and check out more crossword examples right here.